hfactor/hfactor.github.io/_notes/100 Public/Hidden/Hick's Law.md

 ---

 - The time it takes to make a decision increases with the number and complexity of choices.
 - Don't provide too many choices, as it increases decision time.
-	- Break complex tasks to smaller steps, but don't over simplify
+- Also, break complex tasks into smaller steps, but don't over simplify.
 - Progressive goal flow is better than complicated flow.

+---

-#### Source
+### Source
 - [Wikipedia](https://en.wikipedia.org/wiki/Hick%27s_law)
 - [IDF](https://www.interaction-design.org/literature/article/hick-s-law-making-the-choice-easier-for-users)
 - [UX Planet](https://uxplanet.org/design-principles-hicks-law-quick-decision-making-3dcc1b1a0632)